 It’s not often that a brand will want to control the entire script of a video.
-Usually they want the video to be made in the style of the creator.
+Usually, they want the video to be made in the style of the creator.
 But in some cases brands will put some kind of restrictions down.
-Usually preventing the creator from saying anything negative about whatever they are being paid to promote.
-So the creator might be able to put forth their own positive opinion about the product.
-But, they have to leave out the negative.
+Usually, they prevent the creator from saying anything negative about whatever they are being paid to promote.
+So, the creator might be able to put forth their own positive opinion about the product.
+But they have to leave out the negative.

 3. Pre Approval

 It’s not uncommon for a brand to want to see and approve your video before you publish it.
 If they are paying for an ad.
 But you do want to be a little careful here about what happens if they don’t approve.
-It as well as the potential reasons for not approving it.
+It also can be the potential reason for not approving it.

 You don’t want to find yourself in a situation where the brand is controlling.
 Whatever you are trying to say in the video.
 Refusing to approve the content because you are giving an honest negative opinion.

 You also don’t want to find yourself in the position of having to continually remake the video because they are not satisfied with it.